zoedmky/TRIEKY/README.md

 > ⚠️ **Disclaimer & Limitations**
 > * **Research Use Only (RUO):** This tool is a prototype designed for research and exploratory purposes.
 It is not validated for primary clinical diagnosis.
-> * **Proof of Concept:** Developed at the Neurogenetics Laboratory (Hospices Civils de Lyon) to explore the detection of atypical motifs and interruptions in TRGT outputs.
+> * **Proof of Concept:** Developed at the Biochemistry and Molecular Biology Department, Neurogenetics Laboratory, Hospices Civils de Lyon (France) to explore the detection of atypical motifs and interruptions in TRGT outputs.
 > * **Validation Status:** This software has been tested on a limited number of samples.
 Results should be interpreted with caution.
 Feedback and issues are welcome.

 ---